 After leaving the ER I called my partner and took him through my thoughts about holding off moving in together.
 He was stunned but wonderful and supportive.
 It made me love him more.

 I woke up a few days ago in the middle of the night and this thought came to me, God wanted me to have bigger closets.
 So we did not rent the house.
-The house we will rent in the future will have wonderful big closets for two men with large wardrobes.
-This year will play itself out and we will see where it all goes.
+The house we will rent in the future will have beautiful big closets for two men with large wardrobes.
+This year will play itself out, and we will see where it all goes.